nameless-and-blameless/TAG/reports/Mount-Zion-Baptist-Church.md

 > The following content contains descriptions of real-life events involving violence and sensitive subject matter, including mass murder and terrorism.
 Reader discretion is advised.
 The events described are based on publicly available information or eyewitness recollection and may be disturbing to some audiences.
 Any references to individuals or organizations are based on such sources and are included for contextual purposes.
 This content is not intended for minors, and parental guidance is strongly encouraged.
 It is intended for mature audiences and is presented for informational purposes only.
 Viewer discretion is advised.
 >
 # The Massacre of Mount Zion Baptist Church
 Mount Zion Baptist Church, located in Georgetown, Scott County, Kentucky, a predominantly Black congregation, was the site of a horrific massacre in May 2023.
 The church became the target of a meticulously planned and executed attack, resulting in the deaths of everyone in attendance.
-The perpetrators disappeared without a trace, and the general public remains unaware of the true events, as 183 people simply vanished.
+The orchestrators disappeared without a trace, and the general public remains unaware of the true events, as 183 people simply vanished.

 ## Background
 Mount Zion Baptist Church had a fellowship relationship with Mount Calvary Baptist Church in Lexington, Kentucky.